Plestern/nvidiaAIProject/README.md

 ## Running this project

-1. Download my-recognition.py and any images(PNG or JPG) that you wish to run.
+1. Download my-recognition.py and any images(png or jpg) that you wish to run.

-2. In terminal, change directories to access my-recognition.py
+2. In Terminal, change directories to access my-recognition.py

 3. Input the following command to run the script: python3 my-recognition.py [YOUR IMAGE HERE]